 Discussing and implementing better ideas can send the message that what the workers see is actually important to managers.
 Often, what management sees as important and what management pushes through are different things — and that is most likely not going to lead to any sort of workplace engagement and performance improvement.

 But the problem is often related to how the problem is discussed and presented.
 And people are BUSY, and often appear not interested in listening or considering new ideas.
-Maybe it looks like this:
+Maybe it looks and feels like this:

-Today’s Organizational Reality would conclude:
+Today’s Organizational Reality might conclude: